journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/initial-editor-checklist.md

 ---

-- [ ] Check that the HTML version is in the repo as index.html and renders to the JoVI format (refer to https://github.com/journalovi/jovi-template-quarto)
 - [ ] Article uses a format something similar to the template
 - [ ] Includes author information
 - [ ] Includes abstract